 There are many warning signs which could mean your device is infected.
 You should pay attention if:

 - Your device starts slowing down for no reason;

 - New icons appear on your desktop, although you did not install anything;

 What happens when malware is installed on a router?

 There are two most common scenarios after a router gets infected:

-- An attacker injects malware which compromises your internet traffic.
+- An attacker injects malware that compromises your internet traffic.

 What to do when malware is detected

-After you detect malware on your device, you should try backing up your personal files, if it is possible.
+After you detect malware on your device, you should try backing up your personal files, if possible.